ElizabethHudnott/one-way-sandbox/doc/README.md

 	- [ ] Works with form submission

 ## Child-Side
 - [x] `limitscript`: Limits requests without a selector to accessing the `Sandbox.remoteAccess` object rather than the `window` object.
+Unless a Content Security Policy (CSP) is used then global data can still be accessed indirectly using an `addScript` operation, `setAttribute` with `onclick`, etc. (See https://developers.google.com/web/fundamentals/security/csp/)
 - [ ] `selectors` Requires the selectors used in requests to begin with one of a specified group of prefixes and not contain a comma.
 If `selectors` is specified then selection using array indices begins with the first element selected by the first selector rather than the `<html>` element.

 # No Demo Supplied Yet